Derflin/balatroCalculator/README.md

 ## TODO

-- [] Update static data to be compatible with 1.0.1f update
 - [] Update README
 - [] Set MIT license
 - [] Add some usage examples to the README file